redvers/pony-gtk3/docs/src/gtk3/GtkApplicationWindow.md

 {:txo, "none"} */

 fun get_id(): U32 =>
+"""
+Returns the unique ID of the window.
+If the window has not yet been added to a #GtkApplication, returns `0`.
+"""
   @gtk_application_window_get_id[U32](widget)

 fun get_show_menubar(): Bool =>
+"""
+Returns whether the window will display a menubar for the app menu and menubar as needed.
+"""
   @gtk_application_window_get_show_menubar[Bool](widget)

 /* set_help_overlay unavailable due to typing issues